-Indonesia parades 5 foreigners arrested for drugs on Bali
+5 foreigners accused of selling drugs on Bali

-DENPASAR, Indonesia (AP) - Indonesian police in Bali have arrested an American, two Spaniards and two Russians for selling cocaine on the island.
+DENPASAR, Indonesia (AP) - Indonesian authorities have arrested an American, two Spaniards and two Russians for selling cocaine and marijuana on Bali, police said Friday.

-Police paraded the three men and two women at a press conference on Friday.
+The three men and two women were paraded at a police news conference in the Bali provincial capital, Denpasar, days after being arrested.

+They were arrested between May 20 and 24 in the tourist hotspot of Kuta, said Denpasar police chief Ruddi Setiawan.

-Denpasar police chief Ruddi Setiawan said the first arrest was on May 20 when a 33-year-old Russian man was caught negotiating cocaine sales to foreign tourists by phone.
+He said the arrests began when police caught a 33-year-old Russian man, identified only as Nikita, arranging cocaine sales by phone to foreign tourists.

+“We are still investigating how they got that cocaine and marijuana,” Setiawan said.
+“We believe they are part of an international syndicate and got the drugs from abroad.”

+Police identified the 31-year-old American suspect as Ian.
+A Russian woman, 31, was identified as Maria and a Spanish woman, 33, as Laura.
+A 37-year-old Spanish man identified as Juan had operated a restaurant in Kerobokan near Denpasar for a long period of time, police said.

 Indonesia has strict drug laws and dozens of convicted smugglers are on death row.
-Its last executions were in July 2016, when an Indonesian and three foreigners were killed by firing squad.
+Its last executions were in July 2016, when an Indonesian and three foreigners were shot by a firing squad.

+An Indonesian court last week sentenced a Frenchman to death for smuggling ecstasy to Lombok, next to Bali, even though prosecutors had sought a 20-year sentence.

 Copyright © 2019 The Washington Times, LLC.